farahimian/Rock-Paper-Scissors/README.md

-# Build Rock, Paper and Scissors Game with React JS
+# Rock, Paper and Scissors Game with React JS

-This repository contains code for a simple rock,paper and scissors game in reactjs.
+This repository contains code for a simple rock, paper and scissors game in reactjs.

-## Building and running on localhost
+Building and running on localhost

 First install dependencies:

 npm install